Creating custom environment values in SwiftUI

 Init injection however becomes complicated in more complex view hierarchies, where you may have to pass in values deep into the view hierarchy.

-Instead of init injection, SwiftUI provides a convenient way of injecting environment values into the view environment, then using @Environment to access the injected values.
+Instead, SwiftUI provides a convenient way to inject environment values into the view environment, then using @Environment

-SwiftUI uses this convention extensively, for instance with the .buttonStyle view modifier, as well as many, many other styles and configurations that exist in the framework.
+view modifier, as well as for many other styles and values in the framework.

 Environment injection is MUCH more flexible than init injection, since you can inject values into any part of the view hierarchy.
+It’s also nice to remove init parameters, since complex and generic views can end up with complicated init permutations.

 Let’s take a look at how to define custom environment values in the standard, complicated SwiftUI way, then how we can simplify it a bit using the Swift type system.